 For more information on living and working in New Zealand, visit www.newzealandnow.govt.nz.

-You are also welcome to email [email protected] any questions on the New Zealand game development industry.
+You are also welcome to email email@example.com with any questions on the New Zealand game development industry.
 If you want to check us out first before committing, we love hosting international guests.
 We have active industry events every month and several conferences each year and can help show you around our beautiful country.

 New Zealand Visas